heysyam99/React-Word-Count-Challenge/README.md

-# Adaptavist React Word Count Challenge
+# React Word Count Challenge

-> This project is build for Adaptavist hiring process.

 > The main objective of this application is to count the word and its frequency.